What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 Please use this as a reference and enjoy a Hinamatsuri that suits your home.

-11. A recipe for chirashi sushi!
+11. Chirashizushi recipe!
 A gorgeous dish perfect for Hinamatsuri

-Chirashizushi is one of the sumptuous dishes that is indispensable for the Hinamatsuri celebratory meal.
+Chirashizushi is one of the sumptuous dishes that is an essential part of the Hinamatsuri celebratory meal.

-Chirashizushi, which is characterized by its colorful and gorgeous appearance, is made with colorful ingredients such as shrimp, lotus root, and shredded egg.
+Chirashizushi is characterized by its vibrant and colorful appearance, and is made with colorful ingredients such as shrimp, lotus root, and shredded egg.

 You can customize it to suit your family's tastes.